zalenix/portaldocs/portal-sdk/templates/top-extensions-custom-domains.md

 1. The client script loads the configuration from `window.fx.environment` that implements the `FxEnvironment` interface.
 To declare the new configuration entry, the file `FxEnvironmentExtensions.d.ts` in the `Definitions` folder should be updated for each property that is exposed to the client.

+In many cases, the domain-based configuration is needed in client-side **TypeScript**.
+The  extension developer can use the following script to download these values, although they have a number of development options.

+1. In `ExtensionExtensionDefinition.cs`, add the configuration class to the `ImportContructor`.

+1. Override `IReadOnlyDictionary&lt;string, object&gt; GetExtensionConfiguration(PortalRequestContext context)`  to extend the environment object that is returned to the client, as in the following code.

+    ```cs
+        public over`ride IReadOnlyDictionary<string, object> GetExtensionConfiguration(PortalRequestContext context)
+        {
+            var extensionConfig = base.GetExtensionConfiguration(context);
+            var settings = this.myConfig.GetSettings(context.TrustedAuthorityHost, CultureInfo.CurrentUICulture);

+            var mergedConfig = new Dictionary<string, object>()
+            {
+                {"links", settings.Links},
+                {"someSetting", settings.someSetting},
+            };

+            mergedConfig.AddRange(extensionConfig);

+        return mergedConfig;
+    }
+    ```

+1. Update `ExtensionFxEnvironment.d.ts` to include TypeScript definitions for the new values that are being downloaded to the client.
+A list of settings and feature flags is specified in [#branding-and-chrome](#branding-and-chrome).

 ### Configuration procedure

 This procedure assumes that a Portal extension named "MyExtension" is being customized to add a new configuration called "PageSize".
 The source for the samples is located in the `Documents\PortalSDK\FrameworkPortal\Extensions\SamplesExtension` folder.